hth313/OS4/doc/overview.rst

 specifically which pages it is configured to serve.

-As a result of this, a banked module may or may not affect other modules, depending on which memory hardware and in part also how it is configured.
+As a result of this, a banked module may or may not affect other modules, depending on the memory hardware used and in part also how it is configured.
 While this may sound a bit scary, in normal situations this is not a problem as banked software is typically written so that secondary banks are only active in a temporary fashion and the bank is restored to the primary bank when control is given back to the operating system.

-One potential problem is modules that introspect other banked modules.
+One potential problem is a module that introspects other banked modules.
 Such introspection is possible by using defined bank switch entry points that banked modules should have.
-If two such modules are loaded to the same bank switch pair, e.g page 8 and 9, it may not work as expected as when one module switch bank, the other module also switch bank.
+If two such modules are loaded to the same bank switch pair, e.g page 8 and 9, it may not work as expected as when one module switch bank, the other module will normally also switch bank.

-This is also very much the case for OS4 which is bank switch and OS4 does introspect banked application modules to access secondary functions that may be in other banks.
-As page 4 is not bank switch together with application pages, it is kind of safe, but this of course depends on the memory system used.
+This is also very much the case for OS4 which is bank switched and OS4 does introspect banked application modules to access secondary functions that may be in other banks.
+As page 4 is not bank switch together with application pages, it is kind of safe, but this of course ultimately depends on the memory system used.

-Implementing very non-standard bank switch, e.g. leaving secondary banks active while no in control is quite fragile due to the different memory systems.
-While you *may* get such setup to work in a given setup, it may fail when a user loads your module image to another memory system or calculator configuration.
-Thus, it is probably safest to avoid such practices.
+Implementing very non-standard bank switch, e.g. leaving secondary banks active while not in control is quite fragile due to the different memory systems.
+While you *may* get such setup to work, it may fail when a user loads your module image to another memory system or calculator configuration.
+Thus, it is probably safest to avoid such practice.

 Catalogs
 ========

-The original HP-41C mainframe provided three catalogs (1--3) to show user programs, functions in plug-in modules and built-in functions respectively.
+The original HP-41C mainframe provides three catalogs (1--3) to show user programs, functions in plug-in modules and built-in functions respectively.
 While you are in a catalog, you can stop, restart and then step it manually.
-When the catalog is stopped the HP-41 goes to light sleep and consumes less battery power.
+When such catalog is stopped the HP-41 goes to light sleep and consumes less battery power.
 If you press an undefined key, like starting numeric entry, the catalog exits and the pressed key is obeyed.